 Although many homeowners are fully capable of DIY koi pond construction, consulting with a professional builder is always recommended.
 Planning all your components and layout is critical to achieving a successful koi home.
 Start by determining how many fish you want and work backwards from there, provided your yard has enough room.
 Or you can start with your desired koi pond size and choose corresponding components.
 Koi should never be kept in a fish tank; it is

 too small for koi, most of which can top out at 18 to 24 inches in length.
+Some large females have reached over 40 inches in length!

 established and if you happen to forget any regular maintenance.